OmkarK45/react-concepts/README.md

 - Good Practice : When naming a setter function for state variable, use this name 'set<VarName>' eg setCount, setName, setLassun
 - Avoid using setState as a name because its very generic

+ ### 2. Explaination of Hook (useEffect)
+ - In class components we have
+ 1. componentDidMount()
+ 2. componentDidUpdate()
+ 3. componentWillUnmount()

+ these are good but managing so many fx becomes cumbersome when we have complex operations.

+ The solution to this is using useEffect hook

+ - useEffect(func)
+    - the function passed in useEffect gets called everytime our component renders
+    - useEffect also takes a second argument called dependencies.. usually an array eg. useEffect(()=>{
+        something happens here
+    },[])
+    in this second argument, we pass array of those variables, useEffect is dependent upon. suppose we want the inner block to execute only when count is changed , we pass count into dependency array of useEffect